The Police Can Lawfully Use Dirty Tactics in Michigan

 Mckinney v.
 Ludwick

 The sequence of events was as follows: During his initial questioning, the petitioner told police that he wanted to see a lawyer, thereby ceasing the interrogation.
-Then, as the interrogating officer was leaving, he told the petitioner that he could face the death penalty if the case was prosecuted federally.
-The following day, the petitioner reinitiated contact with the police, eventually making incriminating statements.
+Then, as the interrogating officer was leaving, he told the petitioner that he could face the death penalty if the case were prosecuted federally.
+The following day, the petitioner re-initiated contact with the police, eventually making incriminating statements.

-The Michigan Court of Appeals found that the officer’s statement about the death penalty “did amount to an impermissible interrogation,” but that “the coercive effect of this interrogation had subsided by the time McKinney asked to speak with [the officer] the next morning.”
-As to the first of these findings, the Sixth Circuit noted that contrary to the finding of the Michigan Court of Appeals, “it is by no means clear that [the] death-penalty comment . . . qualified as the functional equivalent of interrogation, as opposed to a ‘subtle compulsion’ to cooperate that is not foreclosed by Miranda and Edwards.”
-But even assuming that the death penalty comment was an interrogation, the court found that the Michigan Court of Appeals was reasonable to conclude that “any coercive effect of [the] death-penalty comment had subsided” by the time that the petitioner re-initiated the dialogue with police on the following day.
+The Michigan Court of Appeals found that the officer’s statement about the death penalty “did amount to an impermissible interrogation,” but that “the coercive effect of this interrogation had subsided by the time McKinney asked to speak with the officer the next morning.”
+As to the first of these findings, the Sixth Circuit noted that contrary to the finding of the Michigan Court of Appeals, “it is by no means clear that the death-penalty comment . . . qualified as the functional equivalent of interrogation, as opposed to a ‘subtle compulsion’ to cooperate that is not foreclosed by Miranda and Edwards.”
+But even assuming that the death penalty comment was an interrogation, the court found that the Michigan Court of Appeals was reasonable to conclude that “any coercive effect of the death-penalty comment had subsided” by the time that the petitioner re-initiated the dialogue with police on the following day.
 In other words, police can legally trick suspects, but there are very remote limits.